 Estrogen has been known to cause impaired bile flow for some time, but more recent research has indicated that progesterone may be as much or more at fault.
 One of the known risk factors for developing Intrahepatic Cholestasis of Pregnancy is progesterone treatment.
+Women who take progesterone supplements for infertility, hormone replacement therapy, or amenorrhea (absence of menstrual cycles) are at a higher risk.
 Other hormonal risk factors include multiple pregnancies (twins, triplets, etc.) and in vitro fertilization, both of which increase the levels of hormones in the pregnant mother.

 While most women who have ICP will go on to develop the symptoms of the pregnancy disorder in future pregnancies, not all do so.
 This indicates that there are environmental influences which contribute to whether or not Intrahepatic Cholestasis of Pregnancy is developed.
 These environmental influences are not fully understood.
 It is known that more women are diagnosed with Intrahepatic Cholestasis of Pregnancy in winter months, which suggests that there may be a seasonal influence.